AndrewCopeland/my-zettelkasten/kasten/1595337475-azure-devops-rotating-service-connections.md

 Authorization: Basic :{{Password}}
 Content-Type: application/json
 ```
-In this case the {{Password}} is the generated PAT, the colon is intentional because username does not need to provided when authenticating with a PAT.
+In this case the {{Password}} is the generated PAT, the colon is intentional because username is not provided when authenticating with a PAT.

 After sending in the request above.
 We should receieve a response that looks like the following: